thelovesmith/New-Tech/README.md

 # New-Tech
-Tech To Keep In Mind
+Tech To Keep In Mind for teh Future

 ## Node Modules
 + react-icons